drancon/PMF/README.md

 * Set hyperparameters and run
   * Go to the directory `tasks/pmf`
   * Set hyperparameters in `config_server_nia.yaml`
-  * Run training by executing 'run.sh'
+  * Run training by executing the script named `run.sh`

 ## Introduction